 We look forward to working with you!

-I am so excited to be starting off my school counseling career here at Wilson Middle School.
-I was the long term substitute counselor for the last seven weeks last year, and am very much looking forward to being here for the entirety of this school year.
-I received my undergraduate degree in Psychology from Middlebury College, and I just graduated in May 2021 with a post-master's Certificate of Advanced Studies in Adolescent School Counseling in the Prevention Science and Practice Program at Harvard Graduate School of Education, where I received my master's degree in 2020.
+I am so excited to start the second full year of my school counseling career here at Wilson Middle School.
+I received my undergraduate degree in Psychology from Middlebury College, and I graduated in May 2021 with a post-master's Certificate of Advanced Studies in Adolescent School Counseling in the Prevention Science and Practice Program at Harvard Graduate School of Education, where I received my master's degree in 2020.
 I believe in a comprehensive school counseling model that centers students’ humanity, that views families as partners, that is connected with the community, and that advocates for students.
 Students deserve to feel loved and empowered by their school, and as a school counselor, I will be a catalyst for ensuring this happens.
-When I’m not at WMS, you can find me coaching youth lacrosse in Cambridge, teaching my cat Mia new tricks, traveling, cheering on the NHL Islanders, and spending time outside.
+When I’m not at WMS, you can find me coaching youth lacrosse, teaching my cat Mia new tricks, traveling, cheering on the NHL Islanders, and spending time outside.

-I have worked in the Natick Public Schools for 26 years.
-I have been at Wilson for eleven years, the last seven of which I have been serving as a School Counselor.
-I great faith in young people and consider it a privilege to work with the families at Wilson.
+I have worked in the Natick Public Schools for 27 years.
+I have been at Wilson for twelve of those years.
+I have great faith in young people and consider it a privilege to work with the families at Wilson.
 I received my undergraduate degree at the University of New Hampshire and my Master's of Education in Counseling at Bridgewater State University.
-My husband and I have three children, ages 23, 21 and 19, all of whom went through Wilson.
+My husband and I have three children, ages 24, 22 and 20, all of whom went through Wilson.
 Outside of Wilson Middle School, I co-facilitate the Johnson School Peacemakers, serve on the Artistic Committee and perform with a local community choir, Sound & Spirit, and enjoy spending time with family and friends.